Capital Improvement & Equipment Grant

 Special Note: Please submit only one application, even if requesting funds for more than one capital improvement or equipment project.
 Prioritize projects if submitting more than one project request.

-Announcements about the Giving to Humanity (formerly Capital Improvement & Equipment) Grants will be made in mid-December 2021 with checks to successful grantees to follow shortly thereafter.
+Announcements about Capital Improvement & Equipment grants will be made mid-December 2021 with checks to approved grantees to follow shortly thereafter.

 Clear Story: PCF uses a unique storytelling application to better understand who is served by your organization and how you can help.
 We want to make sure you understand your clients’ challenges, and your role in helping.